rohansharma06/facebook-clone/README.md

         ├── Action
             ├── (contains all actions type and action creators) ├── Component
-            ├── (contains different componebt used in websites) ├── Helpers
+            ├── (contains all react component used in website) ├── Helpers
             ├── (contains different URLs for API call and other userfull data) ├── Reducer
             ├── (contains all reducers)
         ├── Store
-            ├── (use react store to keep data)
+            ├── (config react store to keep data)
         ├── chat.css
         ├── index.css
         ├── index.js